On this page:

 parse-fn? : #f

-Parses elements into a Punct AST by serializing everything as a string, sending the string through the commonmark parser, and then converting the result into a Punct document, reconstituting any custom elements in the process.
+Parses elements into a Punct AST by serializing everything as strings, sending the string through the commonmark parser, and then converting the result into a Punct document, reconstituting any custom elements in the process.

-If #:extract-inline? is #true, and if the parsed document contains only a single paragraph element at the root level, then the inline content of the paragraph is returned as a list.
+If #:extract-inline? is #true, and if the parsed document contains only a single paragraph element at the root level, then the elements inside the paragraph are returned as a list (the paragraph is “shucked”).
 Otherwise, the entire result is returned as a document.

 The #:parse-footnotes? argument determines whether the commonmark parser will parse Markdown-style footnote references and definitions in elements.